 4. Climb the Cape May Lighthouse.
 We had an extremely foggy day, so we didn’t pay to climb up in the lighthouse.
 But that didn’t ruin our visit.
 At Cape May Point State Park, we enjoyed hiking trails, wildlife sightings, and collecting shells along the shore.

-While our off-season trip to the Jersey Shore did not include bathing suits, swimming, ice cream, or even much sunshine, we enjoyed a slow-paced weekend that was the perfect opportunity to explore the area without the crowds.
+While our off-season trip to the Jersey Shore did not include bathing suits, swimming, or even much sunshine, we enjoyed a slow-paced weekend that was the perfect opportunity to explore the area without the crowds.